Outdoor Amphitheatre in St. George

-For this upcoming 2019 season, expect the unforgettable as Tuacahn Center for the Arts commences its most exciting Broadway in The Canyon season yet.
-The Little Mermaid, When You Wish and The Sound of Music will grace the stage leaving audiences with smiles and memories to last a lifetime.
+For this upcoming 2020 season, expect the unforgettable as Tuacahn Center for the Arts commences its most exciting Broadway in The Canyon season yet.
+Beauty and the Beast, Annie, and The Count of Monte Cristo will grace the stage leaving audiences with smiles and memories to last a lifetime.
 Read more...